smjohnson0687/sjohnson209/README.md

 # Get Sticky footers for pages links #
 # Format the text to wrap around images better #
 # have the bg change for higher resolution displays #
+# Get some free sounds to add to index, maybe a crowd yammering while loading the images #
+# Create a new file [html] with the PDF of my diploma #
+# Make link similar to the CompTIA for SJDC leading to new HTML File. #